Alien10123/codeyverse-blog/README.md

-# Codey Verse Blog
+# Coddem Blog

-This is a simple blog website for another website I am making called Codey Verse.
-I am going to use it to document how I am build Codey Verse.
+This is a simple blog website for another website I am making called Coddem.
+I am going to use it to document how I am build Coddem.

 This blog uses [Astro](https://astro.build), [Svelte](https://svelte.dev) and [Tailwind css](https://tailwindcss.com).
 I have also installed the cloudflare adapter as I am going to host this on cloudflare.

 Feel free to use this and edit it for your own purpose.
-Although I would prefer if you didn't use the tailwind css theme as that is going to be the theme for Codey Verse.
+Although I would prefer if you didn't use the tailwind css theme as that is going to be the theme for Coddem.

 ### Run Locally
 If you want to run this locally you can clone the repo.
 Then you can install all the dependencies using pnpm, npm or yarn.
 I would recommend pnpm as it is faster.
 And then just run `npm run dev` or `yarn dev` to run it locally.